 Michèle Newton Media Relations | Public Relations | Communications | Writer

-Stories and growing relationships are at the heart of everything I’m passionate about.
-A creative writer from an early age, I’ve leveraged that into a successful career that I love.
-Working with many different brands and organizations over the years, I’ve found that thoughtful and compelling storytelling is at the heart of it all.
-My approach has regularly garnered media interviews and coverage from CTV-2, CBC, Torstar/Metroland, Corus, ROGERS tv and numerous other national, regional and local broadcast and print media outlets.
+Published in the Journal of Professional Communication, January 2021, my passion for facilitating partnerships and collaborations for the greater social good is a recognized earned media strategy.
+Applying my philosophy across many different brands and organizations over the years, thoughtful and compelling storytelling is consistently at the heart of it all.
+My publicity approach has regularly garnered media interviews and coverage from CTV New Channel, CTV Barrie, CTV-2, CBC, Torstar/Metroland, Corus, ROGERS tv and numerous other broadcast and print media outlets.

 It's the belief that for-profit and not-for-profit organizations are better together (#btr2gthr).